SwissDataScienceCenter/renku/docs/docs/10-users/40-data/20-visibility-warnings.md

 # How to resolve ‘hidden’ & ‘visibility warning’ data connectors

-You may sometimes see a note that there are **hidden data connectors** that you can’t see, especially in projects were created before version 0.67.0.
-And conversely, you may see **visibility warnings** on data connectors that *other* project members can’t see.
+Renku release 0.67.0 introduces more flexibility for how you connect data connectors to projects.
+With this update, you may see a note that there are **hidden data connectors** that you can’t see, especially in projects were created before version 0.67.0.
+And conversely, you may see **visibility warnings** on data connectors that other project members can’t see.
 This how-to guide will walk you through what these warnings mean and how to resolve them.

 <p class="image-container-s">
 ![A notification about hidden data connectors](./resolve-hidden-visibility-warning-10.png) *A notification about hidden data connectors*
 </p>

 <p class="image-container-s">
 ![A data connector with a visibility warning](./resolve-hidden-visibility-warning-20.png)